 Do you want to be a leader who everyone looks up to?

-Do you want to be worthy of respect?
+Do you want to act in a way that earns others’ respect?

 Do you want your ideas to be heard?